system76/docs/_articles/switch-from-macos-to-popos.md

   /opt/

 The placement of applications in Pop!\_OS is handled transparently by the operating system.
-You don't need to memorize these locations or, in most cases, modify them in any way.
+Users don't need to memorize these locations or, in most cases, modify them in any way.
 They are provided here for reference purposes.

 [Return to Table of Contents](#Contents)

 ## [Workspaces and Window Management](#workspaces-window-management)

-Both macOS and Pop!\_OS use workspaces to organize open applications' windows
+Both macOS and Pop!\_OS use workspaces to organize open application windows

 ![workspaces-overview](/images/macOS-Screenshots/workspaces-overview.png)